-On a personal note, having known not just one, but two young boys of a similar age and a similar life story to the young protagonist, made the drama of the film even more poignant for me as I kept envisioning them in Jack — knowing that their own reactions of the sudden change of circumstances would not have been much different from that of Ivo Pietzcker’s character.
-Usually it’s a positive influence that helps such children, but I am thankful that the filmmakers did not go to an easier clichéd solution to the dilemma faced by the film’s hero.
+On a personal note, having known not just one, but two young boys of a similar age and a similar life story to the young protagonist made the drama of the film even more poignant for me as I kept envisioning them in Jack — knowing that their own reactions of the sudden change of circumstances would not have been much different from that of Ivo Pietzcker’s character.
+Usually, it’s a positive influence that helps such children.
+Still, I am thankful that the filmmakers did not go to an easier clichéd solution to the film’s hero’s dilemma.

-As with most realistic films, Jack was shot on location (the streets of Berlin) and is deprived of having a prominent musical score or special audio and visual effects.
-(When music is present, it’s always a part of the activity on screen).
+As with most realistic films, Jack was shot on location (the streets of Berlin) and lacks a prominent musical score or special audio and visual effects.
+(When music is present, it’s always a part of the activity on-screen).
 Yet the film’s photography and set design [especially the colorful set and clothes (mainly t-shirts) Jack wears] aids the character development in a subtle manner.

-The story in Jack is essentially Coming-of-Age, especially with regard to the final scenes when we observe how the young protagonist is forced to make one final decision about his future and that of his family.
-Though the day-to-day life heavily influences Jack’s existence lived with a younger brother and a loving and caring, but irresponsible mother (who hasn’t really completed the Coming-of-Age process herself), he projects a maturity beyond his age as his childhood innocence is stripped from him, layer by layer, as the story develops.
+Jack’s story is essentially Coming-of-Age, especially concerning the final scenes when we observe how the young protagonist is forced to make one final decision about his future and that of his family.
+Though the day-to-day life heavily influences Jack’s existence lived with a younger brother and a loving and caring but irresponsible mother (who hasn’t really completed the Coming-of-Age process herself), he projects a maturity beyond his age as his childhood innocence is stripped from him, layer by layer, as the story develops.

-I was not able to notice any major flaws in the film and greatly appreciated the perspective and the manner in which the story is told.
+I could not notice any major flaws in the film and greatly appreciated the perspective and how the story is told.
 If seeking a poignant Coming-of-Age narrative, Jack will meet anyone’s expectations.